SARKOT07/SARKOT07/README.md

 ## About me 🔰

-#### My name is franco Gavidia alias Sarkot27 ⚡
+#### My name is Franco Gavidia alias Sarkot27 ⚡
-####  I am studying the nineth semester of computer engineer at the catholic university 📚
+####  I am studying  in the tenth semester of computer engineer at the catholic university 📚
 #### Developer 🔑